PAPILLON: Efficient and Stealthy Fuzz Testing-Powered Jailbreaks for LLMs: Experiments

 The results indicate that the stricter the judge module, the more powerful the jailbreak prompts \sys can generate to deceive the LLM into producing harmful content.
 Using only RoBERTa, which assesses whether the generated content is harmful but cannot verify its correlation to the question, may lead to ineffective jailbreak prompts when calculating the attack success rate.
 A jailbreak prompt will only be considered successful if it is both harmful and relevant to the question.

-\textbf{Impact of prompt length.} Unlike existing works that overlook prompt length, we limit the prompt length to 200 tokens in \sys to decrease attack costs and improve evasiveness.
+\textbf{Impact of prompt length.} Unlike existing works that overlook prompt length, we limit the prompt length to 200 tokens in Role-play and Contextualization and 100 tokens in Expand in \sys to decrease attack costs and improve evasiveness.
 In this section, we explore the impact of prompt length on attack performance.
-We vary the prompt length from 50 to 300 tokens, and the results are shown in Table~\ref{tab:prompt length}.
+We vary the prompt length from 50 to 300 tokens in Role-play and Contextualization, and the results are shown in Table~\ref{tab:prompt length} (appendix).

 As the prompt length increases, the attack success rate improves, making the attack more effective.
 However, this also incurs higher costs since LLM API pricing is based on token length.
 This creates a trade-off between attack effectiveness and query cost.
 In \sys, we set the default prompt length to 200 tokens.
 Even with a budget of 50 tokens, we achieve an ASR of 100\% for Vicuna-7B-v1.3, 98\% for Baichuan2-7B, 60\% for GPT-3.5 turbo, and 46\% for Gemini-Pro.
 Note that attackers can dynamically adjust the prompt length when using \sys to launch the attack.